Followers

 Catherine the Great

-commissions when pensioned or mustered out of service in their native forces.
-The Royal navy itself downsized after the Treaty of Paris and many of its officers went into the Czarina's service.
-Many British noses were out of joint when word got out that Jones would enter the Russian Navy as Kontraadmiral (Rear Admiral) Pavel Ivanovich Jones.
-However, he was sent to the Black Sea where Catherine's Prime Minister (and lover) Prince Grigory Alexandrovich Potëmkin commanded the armies and navies in the lower Ukraine and Crimea.
-Jones had a mixed record in the campaign and fell into disputes with peers and superiors.
+In 1787, a foreign sovereign summoned the renowned sailor who had fought against his former king.
+Imperial Russia was engaged in another campaign to gain access to the sea, fighting the Ottoman Empire.
+Jones was recommended to Czarina Catherine the Great through a series of friends.
+When his name was considered for a naval command, she remarked that he would "get to Constantinople."
+In the 18th century, it was common for officers to accept foreign commissions when pensioned or retired from their native forces.
+The Royal Navy had downsized after the Treaty of Paris, and many of its officers joined the service of the Czarina.
+Many British officers were upset when it became known that Jones would serve in the Russian Navy as Kontraadmiral (Rear Admiral) Pavel Ivanovich Jones.
+Nonetheless, he was sent to the Black Sea, where Catherine's Prime Minister (and lover), Prince Grigory Alexandrovich Potëmkin, commanded the armies and navies in the lower Ukraine and Crimea.
+Jones's record in the campaign was mixed, and he clashed with peers and superiors.

-Seige of Ochakov
+Siege of Ochakov

-From Russia without Love
+From Russia Without Love

 Potemkin's enmity brought an ignominious end